 1. Set a Target and Don’t Deviate

 Know how much you need ahead of time.
-Don’t factor twice as many invoices as you need to in order to hit the cash supply target that you’ve identified.
+Don’t factor twice as many invoices as you need to hit the cash supply target that you’ve identified.

 2. Balance Short-Term and Long-Term Planning